sciencepark-coderdojo/sciencepark-coderdojo.github.io/index.md

 {% include image-gallery.html folder="/assets/photos" %}

-### Upcoming CoderDojo Events at The Bradfield Center
+### CoderDojo Events at The Bradfield Center

-We should add links to register for the dates below

-- 15 February 2020
-- 21 March 2020
-- 18 April 2020
+You can view and register for our upcoming events on our [Eventbrite page](https://www.eventbrite.com/o/coderdojo-the-bradfield-center-and-central-working-27608623949).
+Registering is quick, easy and free.
+You'll need to provide your name and email address to Eventbrite to register for our events.

 ### Getting to The Bradfield Center